Chief Revenue Officer

-Under Schneider’s leadership the Warriors season ticket base has grown to a franchise record 14,500 seats, and he spearheaded a successful renewal strategy that resulted in a 90%+ season ticket renewal rate in each of the past three seasons.
-The Warriors launched a Priority Wait List for season tickets prior to the 2013-14 season, and that list has grown to 17,000+ members who are committed to purchasing season tickets if/when they become available.
-He pushed the organization to successfully adopt a dynamic ticket pricing model prior to the 2011- 12 campaign, and mirrored the model on the suite level shortly thereafter.
+Under Schneider’s leadership the Warriors’ season ticket base has grown to a capped-out level of 12,000 seats, and he spearheaded a successful renewal strategy that has resulted in a 90-percentplus season ticket renewal rate in each of the past six seasons.
+The Warriors launched a Priority Wait List for season tickets prior to the 2013-14 season, and that list has grown to more than 40,000 members who are committed to purchasing season tickets if/when they become available.
+He pushed the organization to successfully adopt a dynamic ticket pricing model prior to the 2011- 12 campaign, and mirrored the innovative model on the suite level shortly thereafter.
 He led the Warriors to a 343-game and counting sellout streak by the end of the 2018-19 season, during which the Warriors received a league leading five “best in industry” awards at the 2019 NBA Sales and Marketing Meetings.

-A Bay Area native, Schneider graduated from UCLA in 2001 with a degree in business economics, and an accounting minor.
-A diehard fan of both the San Francisco 49ers and San Francisco Giants, and an owner of LAFC, he lives in Oakland with his wife, Amanda.
+A Bay Area native, Schneider graduated from UCLA in 2001 with a degree in business economics and an accounting minor.
+A diehard fan of both the San Francisco 49ers and San Francisco Giants, and an owner of LAFC, he lives in Hillsborough with his wife Amanda and their son Tommy.